Game Design Inspired by Quantum Physics: A Case Study on The Quantum Photo Booth: Findings/Results: Case Study of The Quantum Photo Booth

-In its final form, the Quantum Photo Booth became an immersive experience demonstrating the principle of quantum key distribution \cite{qiskit}.
-Two users play simultaneously and send a photo to each other using quantum entanglement—a special property of quantum physics—to create the most secure encryption key (an unhackable password).
-Specifically, the users send each other a photo and encrypt it using a quantum encryption key created by measuring real “entangled” qubits (made with the help of IBM’s quantum computer).
-While measuring the entangled qubits, players learn about quantum behavior, such as superposition and entanglement, principles explained through the experience of developing the most secure encryption key.
-Feedback from playtesting the Quantum Photo Booth in its final version was positive overall, with players describing it as exciting, informative, and engaging.
+In its final form, The Quantum Photo Booth (Fig.~\ref{fig:aps}) became an interactive experience demonstrating the principles of QKD.
+Two users play simultaneously and send a photo to each other.
+To send the photos securely, the players use quantum entanglement—a unique property of quantum physics—to create the most secure encryption key (an unhackable password).
+Specifically, the players send each other a photo and simulate encrypting it using a quantum encryption key created by measuring IBM-generated “entangled” qubits (made with the help of IBM’s quantum computer).
+During the experience, the players were guided through the steps of key generation, encouraging them to interact with the technology and gain a better understanding of the principles of QKD.
+While generating the key, players learn about quantum behavior, such as superposition and entanglement, concepts explained through this experience of developing this encryption key.
+To complete the experience, players view their partner's photo with this key.
+Initial feedback from the playtesting of The Quantum Photo Booth in its final version was positive overall, with players describing it as exciting, informative, and engaging.
+Further user data across various demographics will be collected in future playtesting to gauge the success of the Quantum Photo Booth in communicating QKD.
+With scaling for distribution, The Quantum Photo Booth aims to generate widespread public interest in quantum technologies and inspire the next generation of the quantum workforce.